Breeders' Cup is going to stay at Santa Anita this year, despite spotlight on horse deaths

 Racehorse deaths happen, no matter where horse racing events are staged.
 From 2009 to 2018, there were 6,134 horse deaths in 3.4 million starts nationwide, according to a tally kept by the Jockey Club, an organization focusing on the integrity, health and safety of horse racing.

-But Santa Anita Park closed for evaluation March 5 after 21 horses died there over four months.
+But Santa Anita Park closed for evaluation March 5 after 21 horses died there over three months.
 Experts conducted numerous tests, including simulations and soil sample analyses, during the closure, the track said.

 Santa Anita then reopened in late March, with numerous changes: Trainers must apply two days in advance before working out a horse; jockeys must replace whips with softer "cushion crops;" and restrictions on steroids, anti-inflammation drugs and race-day medications were instituted.